MyskYko/dfgmap/README.md

 this does not use synthesis option.

 #### results
+the mapping requires 52 cycles when N>=3. this is because the program is so sequential that it is difficult to parallelize. run "../dfgmap -a" to reproduce the result. a commandline option "-z" should be used when the result is displayed or visualized because the name of intermediate variable can be very long.

-the mapping requires 52 cycles when N>=3. run "../dfgmap -a" to reproduce the result. note that generating each problem takes sometime while solving each problem takes just a few seconds.
+note that generating each problem takes sometime while solving each problem takes just a few seconds.